mhammarback/project-food-foxes-1-version-2/README.md

 ## Your team's combination: Seafood restaurants in Lisabon

-Your team has been tasked with using the Zomato API to list Seafood restaurants in Lisabon
+Your team has been tasked with using the Zomato API to list Seafood restaurants in Lisabon in the style of the Wolt site:
 ![Wolt](https://camo.githubusercontent.com/f7553b7451b913bfeb3b3d3217eb4247b8d5bc1d/68747470733a2f2f692e696d6775722e636f6d2f4d6c4e4a4959442e706e67)

 ## How to complete this task